unicode-org/message-format-wg/exploration/function-composition-part-1.md

-The difference is in step 2: whether the implementation of the `number` function returns a value encapsulating the various options that were passed in (model 1), or only a formatted result (model 2).
+The difference is in step 2: whether the implementation of the `number` function returns a value encapsulating the various options that were passed in (preservation model), or only a formatted result (simple model).

 In terms of implementation, the result depends on what the nature is of the value that is bound to